 As with heroin we have been showing the progression of fentanyl deaths by building a base in previous years and continuing to track the numbers.
-The chart below shows the number of fentanyl deaths over a ten year period.
-The number of fentanyl related deaths saw an increase of 85% between 2015 and 2016.
-There were four analog (illicit) fentanyl deaths in 2015 and four in 2016.
+The chart below shows the number of fentanyl deaths over a five year period and combines the analog (illicit) and prescription related deaths.
+The number of fentanyl related deaths saw an increase of 164% between 2014 and 2016 and an increase of another 54% between 2016 and 2017.